 Acceptable coursework Loma Linda University will accept as part of the student's fifth-year program postbaccalaureate coursework taken for credit at an institution of higher education (including out-of-state institutions), provided such coursework is acceptable as fifth-year coursework at the institution in which it was taken.
-The University also will accept credit for extension courses (including inservice training) toward a fifth-year program, provided such credit is acceptable toward a fifth-year program in the institution from which credit was received.
+The University also will accept credit for extension courses (including inservice training) toward a fifth-year program in the institution from which credit was received.
 A limited number of lower division (freshman and sophomore) courses may be included in the fifth-year program, provided they are deemed by the candidate and the University to be a part of the program designed to improve the student's teaching skills and increase competence.
 All programs which include lower division coursework must be approved by the Loma Linda University Teacher Education Council.